jaspernicholfabella/nthscraper/README.md

-# zenscraper
+# nthscraper
-This is a simple scraper library using requests and lxml
+A python scraper library where you can create scraping bots and automation bots.

+still on the works